petey/rpi-openzwave/README.md

 # rpi-openzwave
-For building python3 and openzwave in docker on Raspberry Pi 3
+For building python3 and [openzwave](http://www.openzwave.net/) in docker on Raspberry Pi 3

-Inspiration and a large amount of code from https://github.com/thingspi/rpi-python3-openwave
+Inspiration and a large amount of code from [thingspi](https://github.com/thingspi/rpi-python3-openwave)